 - Freezing Instructions: After the raspberry sauce cools completely, freeze in a freezer-friendly container for up to 3–6 months.
 Thaw on the counter or in the refrigerator.
 Warm up in the microwave or on the stove, if desired.

 - Berries Are Tart: If your raspberries aren’t very sweet, you may want to increase the sugar to 1/3 cup (67g).

 - Thicker Sauce: If you’d like a thicker sauce and don’t mind the raspberry seed texture, you can skip Step 3 completely, or even try pureeing the mixture in a blender instead of straining.

-- Other Berries: You can substitute other berries such as blueberries or blackberries with no changes to the recipe.
-Or try this strawberry sauce recipe.
+- Other Berries: You can substitute blackberries with no changes to the recipe.
+Or try these strawberry sauce and blueberry sauce recipes.

 Keywords: raspberry sauce